iawaiscode/spindle/README.md

 # 🧵 Spindle

+**Spin thoughts into threads.**
+_A minimal, real-time micro-social app built for meaningful interactions._

-Spindle is a modern Threads app clone built using React Native and Expo.
-It focuses on real-time social interactions, sleek UI, and smooth performance across iOS and Android.
+Spindle is a sleek and focused micro-social experience built with React Native and Expo.
+It enables users to post, reply, and interact in real-time, with a clean interface and smooth performance.
+No clutter, no noise—just spontaneous conversation.

 ---